WoLewicki/react-native-window-view/README.md

 # react-native-window-view

-Native component for rendering views straight under the Window
+Native component for rendering views straight under the Window.
+Based on `RCTPerfMonitor`.

 ## Installation